alexjames/alexsmemorypalace/lifeskills/driving.md

 **Right Turn**
 1. SMOG and move to the right-most lane.
 If it's a bike lane, move into it after SMOG so bicyclists don't get hit when you take a right turn
-2. Stop before limit line, cross walk or before the intersection.
+2. Slow down before limit line, cross walk or before the intersection.
 3. Look left-right-left-right.
 Look for oncoming traffic, pedestrians.
 Look to your right for pedestrians.
 Look for start of rightmost lane you'll need to turn to.
 4. Start turning while still looking over shoulders in both directions to make sure you don't collide in either direction.
 5. Right turn has right of way vs traffic turning to the left.
 If however, the light is yellow or turns red, the car in the intersection taking a left turn has right of way.
 Stop and allow them to leave the intersection.
-6. When turning right on a red light, all opposing traffic and pedestrians have right of way.
+6. When turning right on a red light, all oncoming traffic and pedestrians have right of way.

 You may cross a bus-lane for a right turn.
 Dedicated right turn lane, you can go without stopping even if red, as long as not prohibited by traffic sign or there are pedestrians you need to yield for.